University of North Carolina at Greensboro logo

 Is University of North Carolina at Greensboro the right fit for me?

 Whether University of North Carolina at Greensboro is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (89% admit rate), cost ($19,581/year out-of-state), campus culture in Greensboro, and available programs.
+Key factors to consider: admissions selectivity (89% admit rate), avg net price ($10,965/year after aid), campus culture in Greensboro, and available programs.
 Use CollegeCove's compare tool to weigh University of North Carolina at Greensboro against similar schools side-by-side.

 Quick Facts